Huawei beats its own phone to the punch with the Mate 20 Lite

 The Mate 20 Lite goes on sale in the UK in early October, and I suspect you won't need any encouragement from me to at least wait and see what the Mate 20 has to offer.

 The Lite will cost £379 when it hits shelves, which isn't a bad price for the spec sheet.
-It is, however, not much less than the OnePlus 6, which at £469 comes with more RAM and a splash-resistant design.
+It is, however, not much less than the OnePlus 6 ($644 at Amazon.com), which at £469 comes with more RAM and a splash-resistant design.
 I'm looking forward to seeing how these two phones compare in the full review.

 US and Australian availability aren't yet known.